oscarbranson/apt-tools/README.md

 Written for use with data produced by Cameca LEAP instruments, i.e. POS, ePOS and rrng files.

 All scripts written by a working scientist, not a coder.
 They are a work in progress, and are provided 'as is'.
-That said, if you are having issues with them, or would like to see additional features, please get in touch.
+That said, if you are having issues with them, or would like to see additional features, please get in touch or join as a contributor.